taskcluster/taskcluster-lib-testing/README.md

 production credentials, using Nock.

-This object intercepts requests to the auth service's `authenticateHawk` method and return a response based on the given `clients`, instead.
+This object intercepts requests to the auth service's `authenticateHawk` method and returns a response based on the given `clients`, instead.
 Note that accessTokens are not checked -- the fake simply controls access based on clientId or the scopes in a temporary credential or supplied with authorizedScopes.

+This fakes the auth service on the test rootUrl as given by taskcluster-lib-urls.
+Any APIs being tested should be configured similarly.

 To start the mock, call `testing.fakeauth.start(clients)` in your suite's `setup` method.
 Clients has the form